Hoecker-Lab/pocketoptimizer/README.rst

-        keep_chains=['A', 'B'],  # Specific protein chain to keep backbone_restraint=True, #  Restrains the backbone during the minimization cuda=False,              # Performs minimization on CPU instead of GPU discard_mols=None        # Special molecules to exclude.
+        keep_chains=['A', 'B'],  # Specific protein chain to keep backbone_restraint=True, #  Restrains the backbone during the minimization cuda=False,              # Performs minimization on CPU instead of GPU discard_mols=[]        # Special molecules to exclude.
 Per default everything, but peptides have to be defined manually
         )

-This allows to minimize the structure with or without the ligand inside the binding pocket.
+This allows to minimize the structure with or without the backbone being constrained.
 Remember, this can also be a design choice you want to consider as the scaffold/backbone is the foundation of your design.
 The following files are created after this step: